samvloeberghs/ordina-kickstart-frontend-intro/presentation/README.md

 ## PDF Export

 Presentations can be exported to PDF via a special print stylesheet.
-This feature requires that you use [Google Chrome](http://google.com/chrome).
+This feature requires that you use [Google Chrome](http://google.com/chrome) or [Chromium](https://www.chromium.org/Home).
 Here's an example of an exported presentation that's been uploaded to SlideShare: http://www.slideshare.net/hakimel/revealjs-300.

 1. Open your presentation with `print-pdf` included anywhere in the query string.
 This triggers the default index HTML to load the PDF print stylesheet ([css/print/pdf.css](https://github.com/hakimel/reveal.js/blob/master/css/print/pdf.css)).
 You can test this with [lab.hakim.se/reveal-js?print-pdf](http://lab.hakim.se/reveal-js?print-pdf).